+'''

-call SetCrossRoutine ('routine'<, nparents, nchildren >);
+call SetCrossRoutine ('routine'<, nparents, nchildren>);

+'''

-The inputs to the SetCrossRoutine subroutine are as follows:
+The SetCrossRoutine call installs a user subroutine for the crossover operator.
+The inputs to the SetCross-Routine subroutine are as follows:

 routine is the name of a subroutine you have defined, which is called when the mutation operator is applied.
-This parameter must be a string literal; a variable is not accepted. nparents is optional, and specifies the number of parent solutions the operator requires.
-If not specified, 2 is assumed. nchildren is optional, and specifies the number of children solutions the operator will generate.
+This parameter must be a string literal; a variable is not accepted.

+nparents is optional, and specifies the number of parent solutions the operator requires.
+If not specified, 2 is assumed.

+nchildren is optional, and specifies the number of children solutions the operator will generate.
 If not specified, 2 is assumed.